vtwarrior25/questweaver_testing/next_tests/README.md

 ### Administrative

 #### Login Process
+- Login Page
   - They enter username and password
   - If they enter a valid set of credentials, they are brought to character selection screen
   - User ID is passed on
 - Character Selection Screen
   - They can select from the list of existing characters that they have created, or create a new character
   - User ID and Character ID are passed on
 - Main Window
+  - Loads up the character sheet with their data